Everything’s leading up to it.

 The moment you get the “you passed” message, you’ll want to do a victory dance—and go celebrate!

-Yet earning that “pass” requires a thorough understanding of torts MBE questions.
-The MBE (Multistate Bar Examination) comprises 175 questions, and 25 of them test torts.
+Yet earning that “pass” requires a thorough understanding of Torts (for both the essays + MBE).
+The MBE (Multistate Bar Examination) comprises 175 questions, and 25 of them are Torts MBE questions.

 And of these, approximately 50% test negligence.

 As for the other half, the exam drafters present you with: